Dialogs

 component.
 It returns a tuple that holds a wrapper as a React functional component,

-then the context which holds the request when a request is made and then a resolver.
+then the context which holds the request when a request is made and a function to close the dialog.
 This allows for inlining dialogs or passing the information

 on to things that needs it.
 But for this scenario, we don't need them and we therefor only capture the wrapper.